mongodb/specifications/source/index-management/index-management.rst

 These commands internally proxy the search index management commands to a separate process that runs alongside an Atlas cluster.
 As such, read concern and write concern are not relevant for the search index management commands.

+Drivers MUST NOT apply a read concern or write concern to the commands.
+Atlas search index management commands return an error if a ``readConcern`` or ``writeConcern`` field is present in the command.

 Consistency with Existing APIs
 ------------------------------